Dreamworks Animation heads to China

 The agreement gives Dreamworks Animation far greater access to audiences in China, where foreign-made films are now limited.

-The new studio will launch business operations in Shanghai later this year.
-Its first animated feature film is planned for 2016, Katzenberg said.
+The new studio will be called Oriental Dreamworks and will launch business operations in Shanghai later this year.

+The venture's first animated feature film is planned for 2016, Katzenberg said.
 The studio likely will release one animated feature per year in 2016 through 2018 with the goal of increasing to two per year.
 A live-action movie could come out within two years.

 Consumer products and live entertainment also could provide "short-term revenue opportunities" as soon as this year, Katzenberg said.

+The new studio's logo features a panda sitting on a crescent moon with a fishing poll, replacing the boy in the traditional Dreamworks logo.
+The moon is red, replacing the white moon that Dreamworks uses in the United States.

-The Dreamworks deal follows efforts by other studios to reach the Chinese market.
-Both Relativity Media and Legendary Entertainment have forged agreements to establish operations in the country.
+Other film studios, including Relativity Media and Legendary Entertainment, have also made deals to establish operations in China to reach the country's large market.

-Dreamworks Animation shares rose 0.9 percent to close at $19.52 on Nasdaq.
+Shares of Dreamworks Animation rose 0.9 percent to close at $19.52 on Nasdaq.

-(Reporting By Lisa Richwine; editing by Gerald E. McCormick, Matthew Lewis and Andre Grenon)
+(Reporting By Lisa Richwine; Editing by Gerald E. McCormick and Matthew Lewis)